-I think this approach works particularly well when you first start a new job especially if your manager hasn’t had an assistant before or isn’t sure how to work afresh with you.
-If you have been in the role for a while but are struggling to develop your relationship with you manager or a colleague this approach might also be worth trying too.
-Here are a few questions you can ask your manager that will provoke good honest answers and will help you understand their needs and add value too.
+I think this approach works particularly well when you first start a new job especially if your manager hasn’t had an assistant before or isn’t sure how to work anew with you.
+If you have been in the role for a while but are struggling to develop your relationship with your manager or a colleague this approach might also be worth trying too.
+Here are a few questions you can ask your manager that will provoke honest answers and will help you understand their needs and add value also.

 - What is your biggest distraction?